huntercfreeman/Blazor.Text.Editor/README.md

 ## Getting started

-The documentation to get started comes in two forms.
+The documentation to get started comes in three forms.
 One can either watch the video I made on youtube or view the markdown file containing the same content.
-See the following bullet points for the two mentioned options.
+As well a minimum code necessary Blazor ServerSide application is available.

+- Minimum Code Necessary Example: [Blazor.Text.Editor-Template](https://github.com/huntercfreeman/Blazor.Text.Editor-Template)
 - Video: https://youtu.be/bDgU360ZBkI
 - Markdown: [gettingStarted.md](/Documentation/gettingStarted.md)